mcmonkeyprojects/DenizenModels/README.md

 ### Status

-Secondary beta release.
-Functions for testing purposes, but not the most user friendly.
-A lot more is planned for this.
-Some things are currently being changed around from what they were in the prior beta.
+Third beta release.
+Functions for most basic purposes, but not the most user friendly.
+More is planned for this.
+Some things are currently being changed around from what they were in the prior betas.

 ### Licensing pre-note: